ImZackAdams/AIMless/README.md

 ## What The Hell Is This?

-Some absolute madlad crammed an entire P2P encrypted chat application into a single HTML file.
+I crammed an entire P2P encrypted chat application into a single HTML file.
 No backend.
 No build step.
 No npm.
 It's literally one file you can email to your mom (please don't).

 **Current Status:** Somehow works™